Skip links

 September 12, 2024

-The astronauts of the Polaris Dawn mission operated by Space X, perform a spacewalk (EVA – Extra Vehicular Activity) at an altitude of 743 km.
-This is the first EVA outside of LEO (Low Earth orbit) in over half a century (i.e. since the Apollo
+Astronauts on the Polaris Dawn mission, operated by Space X, performed a spacewalk (EVA – Extra Vehicular Activity) at an altitude of 743 km.
+This was the first EVA outside of LEO (Low Earth orbit) in over half a century (since the Apollo missions), the

 July 24, 2024